 Tip: If users will be accessing the application on mobile devices, such as smart phones or tablets, read tips for making mobile-friendly forms.

-You can create as many custom forms as you want for each application that you manage.
+You can create as many custom forms as you want for each table in your app, unless your account is on the QuickBase Essential plan, which only allows one form per table.
 Create a different form for viewing, adding or editing a record, as well as one for each saved report in your application and/or each role, if you want.

 By creating a custom form, you can: